2022 Chevrolet Silverado 1500 Trim Levels, Configurations & Comparisons.

 On the inside, both models have 4-way manual seats up front.
 The standard setup is a 40/20/40 split-folding bench seat in front and a 60/40 split-folding bench seat in back.
 These two trims have the Chevrolet Infotainment 3 System with a 7-inch touchscreen.
 There's an AM/FM stereo and Bluetooth technology for music streaming.

 The infotainment system has Voice-Command Pass-Through for making hands-free phone calls.
 The system is also compatible with popular phone apps like Apple's CarPlay and Android Auto.
 The Custom trim also gets compatibility with SiriusXM and OnStar services.
 Last of all, the Custom trim is WiFi hotspot capable.

 Moving up to the Custom trim comes with perks like cruise control, a rear defogger, remote keyless entry and remote start.
 Both trims have a semi-auto, single-zone climate-control system.
 When it comes to safety, there are six standard airbags for both models.
 They both have an electronic stability-control system with traction control, as well as a rear-view camera.

 A tire-pressure monitor is installed on both models.
 All trim levels have Chevrolet's Teen Driver Technology.
 This system monitors the habits of younger drivers and provides feedback to the owner.
 The Custom trim comes with a theft-deterrent system that's absent from the WT base model.

-Compare the 2022 Chevrolet Silverado 1500 Custom vs LT Trims.
-What Is the Difference?
+Compare the Custom vs LT Trims.
+What is the difference?